juniordiscart/ImpossibleOdds-Toolkit/README.md

 * [Core utilities](#core-utilities): extension and utility functions to speed-up programming work and reduce boiler-plate code.
 * [Dependency injection](#dependency-injection): keep your code organized and clean by removing tightly coupled design patterns.
 * [Runnables](#runnables): avoid the MonoBehaviour and GameObject tax if your classes only need the `Update` functionality.
+* [State machines](#state-machines): use the state machine design pattern with a quick, easy and robust setup.
 * [JSON](#json): serialize your data to and from the JSON data format, with support for saving type information.
 * [XML](#xml): serialize your data to and from the XML data format using an easier alternative compared to C#'s built-in XML tools.
 * [HTTP](#http): easily transform your objects for sending data to your server using Unity’s web requests.